major/dynamic-matrix-example/README.md

-# dyantmic-matrix-example
+# dynamic-matrix-example

-Example of a dynamic matrix in GitHub Actions
+Example of a dynamic matrix in GitHub Actions.